The Academy Team

 Project Manager, Alun Williams

 Alun Williams is a contract Project Manager having worked previously with the Academy until July 2015 on Equivalence processes.
-This is Alun’s first role in Healthcare Science, having has previously worked on education and infrastructure security projects.
+This is Alun’s first role in Healthcare Science, and has previously worked on education and infrastructure security projects.
 Alun also spent three years as an English as a Second Language tutor in South Korea and China.

 Alun leads the liaison with our IT developers on our knowledge infrastructure projects, and supports the operation of the AHCS website.
 Alun has represented the Academy at Healthcare Science conferences.

-Registrations Ambassador, Natalia McLackland,
+Registrant Ambassador, Natalia McLackland,

-Natalia started her career as a Biomedical Support Worker and after pursuing her life- long dream, became and fully qualified Anatomical Pathology Technologist thanks to Salford Royal Mortuary.
+Natalia started her career as a Biomedical Support Worker and after pursuing her life-long dream, became and fully qualified Anatomical Pathology Technologist thanks to Salford Royal Mortuary.
 Trained to diploma level and about to do a Level 3 top up Anatomical Pathology Program with the AHCS, Natalia continues her work with pride as a registered Healthcare Science Practitioner.

 Recently Natalia has changed Hospitals to work as a Cadaveric Theatre Technician with the N.S.T.C- Newcastle Surgical Training Centre for Newcastle Upon Tyne Hospitals.
-Natalia views this as an enhancement of her skills and helps the education of medical students, Doctors, Consultants and GP’s with advanced cadaveric courses, Research programs and the best Robotic Surgical work available with the new Da Vinci Robot.
+Natalia views this as an enhancement of her skills and helps the education of medical students, doctors, consultants and GPs’ with advanced cadaveric courses, research programs and the best Robotic Surgical work available with the new Da Vinci Robot.

 Website, Comms & Marketing Advisor – Square Media, Matthew Rigby

 Matthew Rigby is the principal Website, Communications and Marketing Advisor to the Academy.
-Working alongside the Academy, Matthew aims to deliver transformative change to the Academies Marketing & Comms strategy including developing the identity and awareness of the brand across the Healthcare Science industry, improving the performance of digital media and ensuring the Academy is effectively communicating it’s work and role within the industry to all stakeholders.
+Working alongside the Academy, Matthew aims to deliver transformative change to the Academies Marketing & Comms strategy including developing the identity and awareness of the brand across the Healthcare Science industry, improving the performance of digital media and ensuring the Academy is effectively communicating its work and role within the industry to all stakeholders.